mk3-14159/mk3-14159.github.io/docs/blog/posts/the-e-manifesto.md

     - manifesto
 ---

+!!! quote "MK Chong"
+    This is my take on an engineering manifesto for ambitious startups and engineering teams.

 I’ve had some time to reflect on organizational culture and internalized some of my experiences working in both large and small engineering teams.
 An organization is a group of people who work together, be it in a neighborhood association, charity organization, tech startup or a F100 conglomerate.

 At its core, the “DNA” of an organization is anchored by the reward systems established by its management, which should align and optimize with the pursuit of a common, high-level goal - a reward function.